dini-ag-kim/avram/specification.md

 ### External validation rules

 An Avram Schema MAY include references to additional validation rules with key `rules` at the [root level], at [field schedules](#field-schedule), and at [subfield schedules] to check additional data types or integrity constraints.
-The value of this keys MUST be an array of strings or arbitrary JSON objects.
-String elements MUST NOT be equal to names of [validation rules](#validation-rules) but they SHOULD be URIs.
+The value of this keys MUST be an array.
+The elements of this array MUST

+- either a **rule identifier**, being an IRI reference that MUST NOT be equal to names of [validation rules](#validation-rules),

+- or a JSON object

 ##### Example